Overview

 request_header_access Accept-Encoding deny all

-6. If you want to test injection of some HTML and/or Javascript code, adjust squid.conf to tell the modifying adapter to load the injection text from a local file.
+Again, this is not something you want to do in a production environment.
+A production-quality adapter should handle compressed content.
+The modifying adapter sample does not. - If you want to test injection of some HTML and/or Javascript code, adjust squid.conf to tell the modifying adapter to load the injection text from a local file.

 Please note that, to preserve HTML structure, the replacement text must either start or end with the HTML tag you are replacing.
-For example, if you are replacing a </body> tag, as shown in the example above, the replacement text should end with </body>.
+For example, if you are replacing a </body> tag, as shown in the example above, the replacement text should end with </body>. - You can continue polishing your Squid configuration to prevent adaptation of non-HTML content, responses without bodies, etc. The adaptation_access directive shown above sends all responses to the adapter, which increases performance overheads and content corruption risks.

 These instructions are meant to illustrate a basic eCAP adaptation setup.
 Once again, the Squid configuration excerpt shown here and the sample modifying adapter are too primitive and too invasive for production use.